Tour Championship (snooker)

-The Tour Championship is a professional snooker tournament first held in 2019.
-The event features the 12 (previously eight) highest ranked players on the one-year ranking list, which reflects prize money won at ranking events since the beginning of the season.
+The Tour Championship is a professional ranking snooker tournament first held in 2019.
+As the third and final tournament in the Players Series, following the World Grand Prix and the Players Championship, the event exclusively features the twelve highest-ranked players on the one-year ranking list, reflected by ranking points won at snooker world rankings events since the beginning of the season.

-The Tour Championship is the third and final tournament in the Players Series, following the World Grand Prix and the Players Championship.
-The event features a prize fund of £380,000, with the winner receiving £150,000.
-The tournament is broadcast by ITV Sport in the United Kingdom and Eurosport across the rest of Europe.
-The reigning champion is John Higgins, who won the 2025 Tour Championship with a 10–8 win over Mark Selby in the final.
+The event features a prize fund of £500,000, with the winner receiving £150,000.
+The tournament is broadcast by 5 in the United Kingdom and Eurosport across the rest of Europe.
+The reigning champion is Zhao Xintong, who won the 2026 Tour Championship with a 10–3 win over Judd Trump in the final.

 History

 Ronnie O'Sullivan won the inaugural 2019 event, which was played at Venue Cymru in Llandudno, Wales.

 The tournament was announced in April 2018, and was scheduled to be played for the first time in March 2019.
 The event was organised as the third and final event to make up the Coral Cup (now Players Series), tournaments sponsored by bookmakers Coral which use the rankings exclusively from the season prior.
-The tournaments in the Cup featured declining player entries, with the first event, the World Grand Prix having 32 participants, and the Players Championship 16.
+The tournaments in the Cup featured declining player entries, with the first event, the World Grand Prix having 32 participants, the Players Championship 16, and the Tour Championship 8.
+The tournament was broadcast by ITV4 in the United Kingdom.

-The Tour Championship is the tournament with the lowest number of entries of any tournament on the calendar, with just 12 (previously eight) participants.
-The tournament is broadcast by ITV4 in the United Kingdom, Eurosport across Europe.
 The event also airs on Sky Sport in New Zealand, NowTV in Hong Kong, and Superstars Online in China.